Mahidhar07-1730/Mahidhar-ITP/README.md

 Goods Receipt Management System

 📌 Abstract

-The Goods Receipt Management System is a console-based C program designed to help users record, organize, and display details of goods received from suppliers.
-The system allows the user to input supplier information, item names, quantities, and prices.
-After data entry, it automatically calculates the total cost for each item and the final grand total.
-This project demonstrates the use of structures, arrays, loops, and formatted output in C programming.
-It is simple, efficient, and suitable for learning basic data management and struct usage in C.
+         The Goods Receipt Management System is a C-based console application that helps users maintain records of items received from various suppliers.
+The program captures supplier details along with item-specific information such as name, quantity, and price.
+Once the data is entered, the system automatically computes individual item totals and the overall grand total, presenting the results in a clean, formatted receipt.
+This project highlights the practical use of structures, arrays, loops, and input/output formatting in C, making it an excellent introduction to basic data handling and record management in programming.

 📌 Project Features
 ✅ 1.
 Supplier Information Input